edsu/inkdroid.org/_posts/2020-07-02-appraisal-talk.md

 ---

-I'm deep in writing the final chapters of my dissertation (wish me luck!), but happened to notice that a recent article that I published in Archivaria is now not publicly available.
+I'm deep in writing the final chapters of my dissertation (wish me luck!), but happened to notice that a recent article that I published in Archivaria is no longer publicly available.
 I wanted to drop a note here with a [link to the PDF] which I'm allowed to distribute.

-The article was available initially because of some loosening of access that happened during the first months of the Coronavirus.
+This article was available initially because of some loosening of access that happened during the first months of the Coronavirus.
 But it seems that the grip of academic publishing has tightened again, even while the grip of the Coronavirus has not.
 Eventually Archivaria make their back catalog of articles available for free on the web, but until then here it is.

+---

 Summers, E. (2020).
 [Appraisal Talk in Web Archives]. *Archivaria*, 89 (Spring), 70-102.